pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 Then go to GitHub, open a pull request for your `dev` branch, and follow the steps to merge your changes from `dev` into `main`.

-Once continuous deployment is set up, a change to `main` will trigger Netlify to start a new build.
+Once continuous deployment is set up, changing to `main` will trigger Netlify to start a new build.

 Note: